tektoncd/chains/docs/config.md

   value: img1@sha256:digest1, img2@sha256:digest2
 ```

+Chains also suports signing SBOMs.
+If using the `IMAGE_URL` and `IMAGE_DIGEST` combination, the
+`TaskRun` can also emit the `IMAGE_SBOM_URL` and the `IMAGE_SBOM_FORMAT` results.
+The first contains
+a reference to an *unsigned* SBOM image.
+This reference must include the digest of the SBOM image.
+The second holds the desired predicate for the SBOM attestation.
+All four results must be included,
+otherwise SBOM signing is skipped.
+Alternatively, if using the `IMAGES` type hinting, use the
+`SBOMS` and the `SBOMS_FORMAT`.

-When processing a `TaskRun`, Chains will parse through the list, then sign and attest each image.
+When processing a `TaskRun`, Chains will parse through the results, then sign and attest each image.
+Optionally, it may also create signed SBOM attestations if the expected results are present.

 When processing a `PipelineRun`, Chains will only attest each image.
 Thus, if both `TaskRun` and
 `PipelineRun` produce type hint results, each image will have one signature and two attestations.
+SBOM-releated results are ignored for `PipelineRuns`.

 For in-toto attestations, see [intoto.md](intoto.md) for description
 of in-toto specific type hinting.